manu0x/scalar_fields/py_ut/initial_cond_utitlities/readme.md

-# Python utilities for generating initial conditions from Gadgdet snapshots
+# Python utilities for generating initial conditions from Gadget snapshots